Nheko-Reborn/nheko/README.md

 ### Requirements

-- Qt5 (5.8 is used for development).
+- Qt5 (5.7 or greater).
+Qt 5.7 adds support for color font rendering with Freetype, which is essential to properly support emoji.
 - CMake 3.1 or greater.
 - A compiler that supports C++11.
     - Clang 3.3 (or greater).